 the functions you gave earlier are the same for

 Mentor: Good observation.
 So they are all the same because they are rearrangements that follow

 We can multiply or add two numbers in any order.
 This is the commutative property.

 We can distribute multiplication across addition.
 This is the distributive property.

 Student: So the same function can have different forms?

-operations and include exponentiation in the list, checking that two functions are equivalent
+operations, and include exponentiation in the list, checking that two functions are equivalent

-gets more challenging.
+becomes more challenging.